a951racer/Wood-Working-Project-Minder-API/README.md

-# CRM-API
+# Woodworking Project Minder
+## API

-A back-end for a very basic, secured REST API
+A back-end for a secured REST API supporing the tracking and documentation of woodworking projects